Soha Daru MBPsS MBACP

 Every year, I attend various workshops and courses in Psychotherapy to remain up to date with the latest research and offer the very best to my clients.

-I am a Part-Time Lecturer of Psychological Therapies at Leeds Beckett University and facilitate therapeutic skills groups.
+I worked as a Part-Time Lecturer of Psychological Therapies at Leeds Beckett University and facilitated therapeutic skills groups.
 I also conduct psychology workshops and webinars both locally and online.
 I am associated with ‘Psykology webinars’ sponsored by the International Association of Holistic Psychology.

 “It is amazing how much Counselling has benefited me.
 I feel much happier and more confident in myself now” (Client from Doncaster, U.K.)